prebid/prebid-server-java/docs/config-app.md

 - `http-client.connect-timeout-ms` - set the connect timeout.

 ## Auction
-- `auction.default-timeout-ms` - default operation timeout for OpenRTB Auction and Amp requests.
+- `auction.default-timeout-ms` - default operation timeout for OpenRTB Auction requests.
 - `auction.max-request-size` - set the maximum size in bytes of OpenRTB Auction request.
 - `auction.stored-requests-timeout-ms` - timeout for stored requests fetching.
 - `auction.expected-cache-time-ms` - approximate value in milliseconds for Cache Service interacting.
 This time will be subtracted from global timeout.

+## Amp
+- `amp.default-timeout-ms` - default operation timeout for OpenRTB Amp requests.

 ## Adapters
 - `adapters.*` - the section for bidder specific configuration options.